Skip to content

 What Powers of Attorney need to be Aware of in Dealing with a Donor’s Assets

-As a Power of Attorney (POA), you have been appointed to manage an individual’s legal and financial affairs.
+As an attorney appointed under a Power of Attorney (POA) document, you have been appointed to manage an individual’s legal and financial affairs.
 This is an extremely important responsibility, which requires the utmost care.

-The POA has a fiduciary duty to the donor (the individual who named you Power of Attorney) and an obligation to act in their best interests.
+The attorney has a fiduciary duty to the donor (the individual who named you) and an obligation to act in their best interests.
 Personal interests cannot conflict with this obligation.[1]
 Acting as an attorney requires the highest commitment of good faith, loyalty and trust.[2]

 When dealing with a donor’s assets, there are many things you need to be aware of.